Age: 6 to adult

 - As a variation players can make an animal sound as well as a gesture.

 - Try choosing a different theme such as superheroes or characters from a play.

 Play Socially Distanced

 This game can easily be played socially distanced, even with students sitting at their own desks.

 - Want to try this game out?
-We play Game of the Week and lots more in our monthly Zoom Meetings which come as part of The Inspiring Drama Teacher course!
+We play many drama games in our monthly Zoom Meetings which come as part of The Inspiring Drama Teacher course!